grz0zrg/fas/README.md

    * cmake .. -DLWS_WITH_SSL=0 -DLWS_WITHOUT_CLIENT=1
    * make
    * sudo make install
- * Get latest [liblo package](http://liblo.sourceforge.net/) (only needed if WITH_OSC is defined / use OSC makefile rule)
-   * uncompress, go into the directory "liblo-0.29"
-   * ./configure
-   * make
-   * sudo make install
 * Get latest [libsamplerate](http://www.mega-nerd.com/SRC/download.html)
   * you may need to specify the build type on configure (example for NanoPi NEO2 / Raspberry PI : `./configure --build=arm-linux-gnueabihf`)
   * you may need to install libfftw : `sudo apt-get install libfftw3-dev`